yqlbu/hikariai-web/web/content/blog/27-CKA-CKAD-Prep.md

 After a bit of hunting for discounts, I’ve decided to buy the [Kubernetes Certified Administrator (CKA) with Tests](https://www.udemy.com/course/certified-kubernetes-administrator-with-practice-tests/) and the [Kubernetes Certified Application Developer (CKAD) with Tests](https://www.udemy.com/course/certified-kubernetes-application-developer/) from [Mumshad Mannambeth](https://www.udemy.com/user/mumshad-mannambeth/) and [KodeKloud](https://kodekloud.com/) on [Udemy](https://www.udemy.com/).

-The course is very well-structured, with practice labs on some real Kubernetes clusters on KodeKloud (they give you free access to those labs on their learning platform), and I went through the course from the beginning to the end doing all the labs while progressing, which is the best way to fix in your mind what you are learning.
+The course are very well-structured, with practice labs on some real Kubernetes clusters on KodeKloud (they give you free access to those labs on their learning platform), and I went through the course from the beginning to the end doing all the labs while progressing, which is the best way to fix in your mind what you are learning.

 ---